Overview

 The course consists of the following units:

-- Unit 1: Introduction and the Nature of Ethnographic Research
+Unit 1: Introduction to the Nature of Ethnographic Research

 Evaluation